Celinesco/AhorrAdas/README.md

 This is our second group assignment from the Frontend Bootcamp by ADA Itw.
 Using [this Website](https://frontend-proyecto-ahorradas.adaitw.org/) as a model, we were told to build the same one, using our JavaScript's knowledges, JSON to make use of the LocalStorage and [Bulma](https://bulma.io/), a CSS framework .

-This app allows you to keep a track of your in- and outcomes [Try it here!](https://celinesco.github.io/AhorrAdas/)
+This app allows you to keep a track of your incomes and expenses [Try it here!](https://celinesco.github.io/AhorrAdas/)

 Collaborators: